 My personal connection to chocolate began through farming.
 I started out as a rainforest conservationist in Ecuador, which introduced me to cacao farming.
-I started planting cacao trees as part of a reforestation project and this quickly led to a full-blown obsession with cacao farming, which in turn brought me to chocolate making.
+I started planting cacao trees as part of an Ecuadorian reforestation project and this quickly led to a full-blown obsession with cacao farming, which in turn brought me to chocolate making.
 But I didn’t want to be a chocolate maker who was confined to a factory.
 I was more drawn to the life of the winemaker, who works on the land and cultivates the grapes in addition to producing the wine.
 I don’t like spending too much time indoors, but I also appreciate fine things, so this whole approach appealed to me.

 At the time, the chocolate industry and the wine industry had little in common, despite the many features that wine and chocolate both share.
 Most of the new bean-to-bar chocolate makers were located in temperate climates where cacao trees cannot survive.
 These artisanal producers of chocolate had little contact with the land and the trees from which their creation was ultimately sourced.
 As a cacao farmer who lives in Ecuador, I was lucky to not have this problem.
 I became what is called a “tree-to-bar” chocolate maker.